delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Breach of Contract in Delaware?

 Delaware law defines a contract as a legally enforceable, oral or written agreement between two parties.
 These parties could be individuals, corporations, government entities, or the government.
 According to 39 Del.
 C. 1953, § 3901, only persons who are 18 years and older and not declared legally incompetent have the capacity to contract.
-When any signee fails to uphold the terms of an existing contract without a legitimate defense, the other party can file for a breach of contract in a Delaware Court fitting of the amount sought in damages.
+When any signee fails to uphold the terms of an existing contract without a legitimate defense, the offended party may choose to file for a breach of contract in a Delaware Court fitting of the amount sought in damages.
 That is, if out-of-court negotiations and settlements are not possible.
 Legally, the elements of a breach of contract claim in Delaware are:

 • A contractual obligation